-- 5.1 The Employer and Union agree that neither party shall discriminate unlawfully against any employee.
-The Employer and Union further agree that no employee shall be discriminated against by reason of relationship to any employee of the City, except as is provided in City Ordinance. - 5.2 There shall be no unlawful discrimination by the Employer or Union against any employee for his/her membership or non-membership in the Union or in the lawful exercise of the employee's rights under RCW 41.56. - 5.3 Issues involving the interpretation or application of Sections 5.1 and 5.2 above shall be addressed by the Union or individual employees through the Department Chain of Command or Human Resources.
+The Employer and Union agree that neither party shall discriminate unlawfully against any employee.
+The Employer and Union further agree that no employee shall be discriminated against by reason of relationship to any employee of the City, except as is provided in City Ordinance.

+There shall be no unlawful discrimination by the Employer or Union against any employee for his/her membership or non-membership in the Union or in the lawful exercise of the employee's rights under RCW 41.56.

+Issues involving the interpretation or application of above language shall be addressed by the Union or individual employees through the Department Chain of Command or Human Resources.
 Thereafter, any claim of unlawful discrimination must be processed by the individual employee privately through the appropriate local, state or federal agency or through the courts and shall not be subject to the grievance procedure.
-Employees believing that they may have been discriminated against or harassed shall comply with City policies concerning notification to the City.
+Employees believing they may have been discriminated against or harassed shall comply with City policies concerning notification to the City.